-- 5. Check the position of the feed auger in the adapter to be sure it is not contacting the shrouds on the front of the feeder housing.
-If required, adjust the feed auger to a more forward position in the adapter (See the Feeder Housing adjustment section of this manual.) - 6.
-If feeder housing and the feeder adapter are properly aligned, restart the engine and raise the feeder housing (and header) to its fully raised position.
+- Check the position of the feed auger in the adapter to be sure it is not contacting the shrouds on the front of the feeder housing.
+If required, adjust the feed auger to a more forward position in the adapter (see section 18.4 on page 78) - If feeder housing and the feeder adapter are properly aligned, restart the engine and raise the feeder housing (and header) to its fully raised position.